by Texas Homesteader ~

 Our home is very well insulated and it’s laid out in a passive-solar design.
 These are features we purposely added to our home to keep our future monthly electric bills low.
 So energy usage for us is already minuscule.

 But with a little research RancherMan found a company called Infuse Energy.
 I’d never heard of them before but they offered a plan that was a great fit for us with how we use energy.
-With our plan, when our usage stays below 1000 kwh per month, it’s a flat rate of $25 plus taxes.
+Although plans come & go, changing along the way – while this plan stays in effect & during our contract year it’s saving us lots of money on electricity.
+Simply put, when our usage stays below 1000 kwh per month, it’s a flat rate of $25 plus taxes.

 Do some research for your own energy usage.
 The dough you save could be huge and you can save it over & over again each month!